codemagic-ci-cd/codemagic-docs/content/getting-started/white-label-apps.md

 This documentation page should be considered as a minimum viable page to help answer most common questions developers have specifically about setting up CI/CD for their white label product in order to understand if they can achieve their desired use case with Codemagic.

 The documentation is open-sourced and we encourage you to provide feedback and contributions in the documentation GitHub repository [here](https://github.com/codemagic-ci-cd/codemagic-docs).
-If you are looking for general documentation about Codemagic please use the search function or browse other parts of the documentation.
+If you are looking for general documentation about Codemagic, please use the search function or browse other parts of the documentation.

 ## How to setup Codemagic with ~10 different versions